She wrote, “I am very very new to homeschooling . . .” and asked for help.

 STYLE.

-However, I must say that when we started, we didn’t even think about style.
-We just thought subjects and knowledge and skills needed, and tried to find textbooks to support their learning.
-There was very little that a parent could buy in the late 1980s.
-I’m a strong believer in systematic, explicit instruction and daily practice in language arts and math with a tradition schedule and teaching approach.
-We have stuck with the curricula we’ve chosen, i.e., Saxon math, K-HS, and our schedule has been day-by-day lessons in both subjects.
+I’m a strong believer in systematic, explicit instruction and daily practice in language arts and math with a tradition schedule of a planned lesson each day.
+Our approach to both language arts and math has been classical.
+I’ve provided the language arts instruction, drawing upon many resources to support the foundation literacy skills and knowledge before delving into narrative, essay, or research writing.
+In math, we have stuck with Saxon math, K-HS, a classical curriculum.
+We follow a fairly strict day-by-day lesson schedule in both language arts and math.
 Then, for science and social studies, we’ve been more relaxed with an eclectic approach.
 Our choices are influenced by basic required knowledge according to educational standards and interests.
+Our main goals for science and social studies is to build a broad knowledge foundation and to develop thinking and communication skills.
 Extra courses have been based on individual interests and availability, i.e., drawing, painting, crafting, drama, martial arts, usually through a micro-school.

 SCHEDULE.